pual/couchbase-mobile-portal/md-docs/ready/guides/couchbase-lite/native-api/database.md

 #### Windows

-Install the Nuget package called Couchbase Lite ForestDB Storage.
+Install the Nuget package called `Couchbase.Lite.Storage.ForestDB`.

+Then call `Couchbase.Lite.Storage.ForestDB.Plugin.Register()` in the application.

 ### Choosing a storage engine